Barbican Outdoor Cinema

-The Barbican’s holding a week-long festival of cinema this summer.
+The Barbican’s outdoor cinema returns this summer.

 We’re calling it The Barbi-Cannes.
 (To be clear, no one else is).